-Tree swallows are a very easy bird to attract to your yard.
+Tree swallows are an especially easy bird to attract to your yard.
 Even with just one gourd house, you will have the enjoyment of following their beautiful life cycle, not to mention a decrease in the population of insects near your patio or porch.

 Those that can’t find a ‘nest cavity’ lose out and will likely not mate this year, so putting up gourds is a help to these attractive, cheery birds.
 They may also find old woodpecker cavities in dead trees, but if occupied, they get chased away.

-Weeks from now, once the eggs are laid and the parents are off hunting for flying insects, you can get right up to the door of the gourd and peer inside.
+Weeks from now, once the weather is warm, the eggs are laid, and the parents are off hunting for flying insects, you can get right up to the door of the gourd and peer inside to see the eggs.

 But, sticking your nose into a nest with young may get you noticed.
 The intimidating, swooping attack is usually enough for us to vacate the area on the run.
 Hopefully, once the eggs hatch, I can get some good shots to share!